yadayada/acd_cli/docs/FAQ.rst

 Can I Share or Delete Files/Folders?
 ------------------------------------

-No. It is not possible to share or delete using the Cloud Drive API.
+No. It is not possible to share or delete using the Amazon Drive API.
 Please do it manually using the `Web interface <https://www.amazon.com/clouddrive>`_.

 What Do I Do When I get an `sqlite3.OperationalError: database is locked` error?